Lockheed P-2 Neptune: Other military operators

-The Royal Canadian Air Force's Maritime Air Command replaced its aging Avro Lancaster maritime patrol aircraft beginning in 1955 with P2V-7 Neptunes in the anti-submarine, anti-shipping, and maritime reconnaissance roles, as a stopgap pending deliveries of the Canadair CP-107 Argus, which began in 1960.
+The Royal Canadian Air Force's Maritime Air Command replaced its aging Avro Lancaster maritime patrol aircraft beginning in 1955 with P2V-7 Neptunes in the antisubmarine, anti-shipping, and maritime-reconnaissance roles, as a stopgap pending deliveries of the Canadair CP-107 Argus, which began in 1960.
 Canadian Neptunes were delivered without the underwing Westinghouse J34 jet engine pods, which were retrofitted in 1959.
-Armament included two torpedoes, mines, depth charges, bombs carried internally plus unguided rockets mounted under the wings.
-Twenty five Neptunes served with 404, 405 and 407 squadrons until 1960.
-Upon unification of the Canadian Forces in 1968, the Neptune was re-designated the CP122 and was officially retired two years later.
+Armament included two torpedoes, mines, depth charges, bombs carried internally, plus unguided rockets mounted under the wings.
+Twenty-five Neptunes served with 404, 405, and 407 squadrons until 1960.
+Upon unification of the Canadian forces in 1968, the Neptune was redesignated the CP122 and was officially retired two years later.

-Australia also acquired Neptunes to supplement and then replace the aging Avro Lincoln in the reconnaissance and anti-submarine role.
+Australia also acquired Neptunes to supplement and then replace the aging Avro Lincoln in the reconnaissance and antisubmarine roles.
 The RAAF flew Neptunes from 1951 until 1978, at first with 11 Squadron (Pearce, WA) and then, from late 1953, with 10 Squadron (Richmond, NSW).
-RAAF Neptunes were fitted for ASW, surface ship detection and general reconnaissance.
+RAAF Neptunes were fitted for ASW, surface-ship detection, and general reconnaissance.
 Twelve P2V4/5 (later designated P-2E) aircraft entered service with 11 Squadron in 1951.
 At first powered only by two R3350 radials, all were later retrofitted with Westinghouse J-34 auxiliary jets.
-Long-running severe spare parts shortages in the early 1950s made it necessary to put 6 of the 12 aircraft in long-term storage from 1953.
+Long-running severe spare parts shortages in the early 1950s made necessary putting half of the 12 aircraft in long-term storage from 1953.
 In August 1953, the rear and front turrets were removed and replaced with a MAD boom and a clear Perspex nose for observation.
-In the late 1960s, RAAF Neptune operations were wound down and it was replaced with the P-3B Orion.
+In the late 1960s, RAAF Neptune operations were wound down, and it was replaced with the P-3B Orion.

-With the founding of NATO in 1949 and the resulting additional maritime commitments it entailed for Britain, The Royal Air Force Coastal Command operated 52 P2V-5s, designated Neptune MR.1, as a stop-gap modern maritime patrol aircraft until sufficient numbers of the Avro Shackleton could enter service.
-The Neptunes were used from between 1952 and March 1957, being used for airborne early warning experiments as well as for maritime patrol.
+With the founding of NATO in 1949 and the resulting additional maritime commitments it entailed for Britain, the Royal Air Force Coastal Command operated 52 P2V-5s, designated Neptune MR.1, as a stop-gap modern maritime patrol aircraft until sufficient numbers of the Avro Shackleton could enter service.
+The Neptunes were used between 1952 and March 1957, for airborne early warning experiments, as well as for maritime patrol.